 Christmas: the Lord’s Birth

 Today is the great solemnity that shows the world that the Word incarnate, the Savior of mankind, is finally born.
 God becoming truly man is an enormous event [….].
 Something truly happens that goes beyond any evolutionary process: the fusion of man and God, the creature and the Creator.
 It is not the progression of another step in the evolutionary process, but the eruption of a personal action, founded on love, that from this point forward reveals to men new space and possibilities.
-(J Ratzinger in A Conversation with P Seewald: God and the world, 2001, p197).
+(Joseph Ratzinger in God and the World: A Conversation with Peter Seewald, 2001, p.
+197).

 Christmas says to us: alone we can’t profoundly change the world to remedy it.
 Alone, we can make the world better or worse, but we can’t save it.
 Christ came therefore, because left to ourselves; we couldn’t escape the ‘mortal disease’ that has enveloped us from the first moment of conception in our mother’s womb.
 This gives us hope, true hope, and true Christian optimism: I can’t do it but He is there!
 This is the mystery of grace synthesized in the human figure of God incarnate.